Peach shortcake cake – with two layers of shortcake and a whole lot of fresh whipped cream & fresh peaches.

 Yes, you can!
 There are two ways you could go about this.

-Prepping the night before: After making the dough, shape it into an 8″ circle, wrap it tightly in plastic wrap and leave in the fridge freezer overnight.
-In the morning you can bake it off in an 8″ circle pan.
-It may need a few more minutes if frozen.
+Prepping the night before: After making the dough, shape it into two 7″ circles.
+Wrap them tightly in plastic wrap and leave in the fridge or freezer overnight.
+In the morning you can bake it off in a two 7″ pans.
+If baking from frozen I would recommend letting the dough sit out for 10 minutes before baking it.

 Prepping further in advance: After making the dough and shaping it, wrap it tightly in plastic wrap.
 Freeze the dough for up to 1 month before baking.